ablaom/MLJTuning.jl/README.md

-In a `Grid` tuning strategy, for example, `models!` returns a random selection of `n - length(history)` models from the grid, so that `models!` is called only once (in each call to `MLJBase.fit` or `MLJBase.update`).
+In a `Grid` tuning strategy, for example, `models!` returns a random selection of `n - length(history)` models from the grid, so that `models!` is called only once (in each call to `MLJBase.fit(::TunedModel, ...)` or `MLJBase.update(::TunedModel, ...)`).
 In a bona fide sequential method which is generating models non-deterministically (such as simulated annealing), `models!` might return a single model, or return a small batch of models to make use of parallelization (the method becoming "semi-sequential" in that case).
 In sequential methods that generate new models deterministically (such as those choosing models that optimize the expected improvement of a surrogate statistical model) `models!` would return a single model.

 If the tuning algorithm exhausts it's supply of new models (because, for example, there is only a finite supply) then `models!` should